Evaluation of missing data mechanisms in two and three dimensional incomplete tables: Introduction

 The assumption regarding the missing data mechanism in the model cannot be usually confirmed from the model fit to the observed data.
 Hence, it is difficult to use non-response models to analyze incomplete tables.
 Molenberghs {\it et al.} (2008) considered the missingness of the outcome vector in an incomplete table and demonstrated that every NMAR model has a MAR counterpart with equal fit.
 Several researchers have implemented sensitivity analysis to assess the missing data mechanism in incomplete tables.
 One approach is to compare the relevant parameter estimates from a range of candidate models (see Baker {\it et al.} (1992)).
 Another approach is to consider overspecified models with sensitivity parameter and construct confidence intervals for the parameters to investigate the statistical uncertainty due to incomplete data and finite sampling (see Molenberghs {\it et al.} (2001) and Vansteelandt {\it et al.} (2006)).

-Park {\it et al.} (2014) identified sufficient conditions for the occurrence of boundary solutions in two way incomplete tables with both variables missing.
+Park {\it et al.} (2014) identified sufficient conditions for the occurrence of boundary solutions (zero MLEs of cell probabilities) in two-way incomplete tables with both variables missing.
 Recently, Ghosh and Vellaisamy (2016a) studied boundary solutions in multidimensional incomplete tables with one or more variables missing, and established sufficient conditions for their occurrence.
-However, in this paper, we consider a different problem of evaluation of missing data mechanisms in two and three way incomplete tables.
+Also, Ghosh and Vellaisamy (2017) studied boundary solutions in two-way incomplete tables with both variables missing, and proved various results including necessary conditions for their occurrence.
+However, in this paper, we consider a different problem of evaluation of missing data mechanisms in two-way and three-way incomplete tables.
 So the methods suggested in this paper are also different, except the use of response and non-response odds and their estimators.
 Our goals here are to study characteristic properties of missing data models using the above odds and then develop sensitivity analysis based on the estimators to determine various missing mechanisms of the variables in some incomplete tables.
 Essentially, we provide conditions using only the observed data to assess the various missing data models without actually fitting them to the incomplete tables.
 Interestingly, the models suggested by our analysis are the ones with no boundary solutions, which is expected since boundary solutions pose a lot of problems for inference with missing data.